tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Now we're talking.
 If you look at the title of this blog, you'll see I mentioned *20* teams.
 In an effort to make sure that visas/COVID/war complicating travel for teams didn't stop them from reaching TI, a Last Chance Qualifier was implemented this year.
 20 TEAM TI, BABY!
 TWO GROUPS OF 10.
 4 TEAMS ELIMINATED AFTER GROUPS.

 Anyway, this is a pretty abridged version of all the complications that occurred during the season.
-China had a whole bunch of difficulties competing internationally this year as did EEU, but we'll get into that.
-No one ever reads these preambles anyway, so I'll stop talking and get to the teams.
+China had a whole bunch of difficulties competing internationally this year, as did EEU, but we'll get into that.

 Also, looking back at that last blog, I couldn't help but notice.